SpirosKaridis/SpirosKaridis.github.io/README.md

 bandit4: -//-, once in the inhere directory and using the ls command we find multiple -fileXX files.
 All are dashed file names so we use once again the cat < -fileXX to find the one with the code inside

 bandit5: -//-, we don't proceed into the inhere directory in order to use the find command.
 We use the parameters given by the instructions (find ~/inhere -size 1033c -type f) and then once in the correct directory ls -a to reveal the hidden file.

+bandit6: -//-, this one is a bit trickier as need to search the whole server.
+For that we use find / -type f -user bandit7 -group bandit6 -size 33c with a bit of added code such as 2>/dev/null to not be given the error messages of "Permission denied".